Ceva24/email-sender/README.md

 JavaMail API Example
 =============

-An example of sending emails via SMTP over SSL using the JavaMail API.
+An example of sending email via SMTP over SSL using the JavaMail API.

 Introduction
 ------------